Geoffrey Unsworth: Career

 Unsworth's work reached its widest audience with Richard Donner's Superman in 1978.
 He was responsible for integrating the work of a who's-who of cinematographers and visual effects designers (including Zoran Perisic, an animation stand crew member from 2001, who extended Kubrick's front projection technique for Superman), with the plausibility and sense of grandeur befitting a (mostly) reverent take on a superhero.
 The style he developed alongside director Donner was essentially that of a science-fiction period film; the glamorous, often highly diffused cinematography observed a panoply of images of Americana, suggesting an epic timeframe for the film's scenes, a mythical America somewhere between the 1930s of the original comics and the 1970s.
 The style of the sequences that did not involve extensive science-fiction elements had to match scenes displaying Superman's powers.

 Unsworth's other work in the 1970s included the Oliver Cromwell biopic Cromwell in 1970, the 1972 John Barry musical Alice's Adventures in Wonderland, John Boorman's 1974 fantasy film Zardoz, The Return of the Pink Panther (the fourth film in Blake Edwards' Pink Panther series), Richard Attenborough's 1977 war epic A Bridge Too Far.
 In 1981, he won a posthumous Oscar for Best Cinematography for his collaborative work with Ghislain Cloquet on Roman Polanski's Tess.

 For Superman, Unsworth was not named in the Special Achievement in Visual Effects Academy Award the film received, but instead as director of photography, and without a separate credit for special effects work, he would not have been eligible.
 Donner expressed great disgust that the Academy of Motion Picture Arts and Sciences did not recognise Unsworth with a nomination for Best Achievement in Cinematography in 1979.

-Death and legacy
+Personal life and death

+Unsworth became an Officer of the Order of the British Empire in 1976.

 Unsworth died of a heart attack in France at the age of 64 while filming Roman Polanski's Tess in 1978.

-Both Superman and The First Great Train Robbery were dedicated to Unsworth's memory.
-As alluded to in the Superman dedication, Unsworth was an Officer of the Order of the British Empire.
+Both Superman and The First Great Train Robbery, released in the United Kingdom in December 1978, were dedicated to Unsworth's memory.

-He was admired for his charming manner at work.
-For instance, Margot Kidder was flattered when he arranged lighting for her shots and insisted on concentration by saying "Quiet, I'm lighting the Lady."
-His wife Maggie worked in the British film industry, often as a script/continuity supervisor.
+Unsworth was admired for his charming manner.
+Margot Kidder was flattered when Unsworth arranged lighting for her shots, and insisted on concentration by saying "Quiet, I'm lighting the Lady."

+Unsworth's wife Maggie worked in the British film industry, often as a script/continuity supervisor.